oarcscience/ith.oarc.science/eso/sat/sat18.md

 MANIFESTATION AND GLORY</span>

-1\. <span class="smallcaps">This</span> is an open gate of the foregoing
+1\. <span class="smallcaps">This</span> is an open gate of the foregoing the good."
-description: Every one says, "Shew me the way to the manifestation of the good."
 Hear and observe well, dear reason; thou must thyself be the way, the understanding must be born in thee, otherwise I cannot shew it thee; thou must enter into it, so that the understanding of the work in